enricescorsa/womeninventoR/README.md

 Patent Classification Codes, names of assignee organisations and publication dates).

+The dataset is not completely tidy as for some variables -namely “assignee”, “inventors” and “ipc\_maingroups”- data appears concatenated within its column by a semicolon as separator.

 Plant variety patents are not included nor reissued patents which have also been filtered out (see the dataset compilation process described in the ´DATASET.R´ file).

 Note that the womeninventorpatents dataset is a large file (67,2 MB).

+Note also that the dataset may contain some false positives or non properly classified genders (p.e. we spotted inventor “Jordin T. Kare” classified as female).

 ## Installation